David Landsborough

-David Landsborough (11 August 1779 – 12 September 1854) was a Scottish minister of the Free Church of Scotland and noted amateur naturalist.
+David Landsborough (11 August 1779 – 12 September 1854) was a Scottish minister of the Free Church of Scotland and an amateur naturalist.

 Early life and education

 Landsborough was born at Dalry, Glen Kens, Galloway, on 11 August 1779.
 He was educated at the Dumfries Academy, and from 1798 at the University of Edinburgh.
 Here, partly by his skill as a violinist, he made the acquaintance of Thomas Brown, the metaphysician, and of the Rev. John Thomson of Duddingston, 'the Scottish Claude Lorraine,' from whom he derived a taste for painting.

 Career

 Landsborough became tutor in the family of Lord Glenlee at Barskimming in Ayrshire, was licensed for the ministry of the Church of Scotland in 1808, and in 1811 was ordained minister of Stevenston, Ayrshire.
 Landsborough was a typical parson-naturalist, who, in addition to his clerical duties, and while maintaining his scholarship by reading some Latin, Greek, Hebrew, French, or Italian daily, early commenced the study of the natural history of his parish and that of the neighbouring island of Arran.
 Arran was the subject of his first book, a poem in six cantos, published in 1828.
 (It was again published in 1847, together with (twenty-four) Excursions to Arran, with reference to the Natural History of the Island.)

 At the disruption of the Scottish church in 1843 he joined the Free Church of Scotland, and became minister at Saltcoats but the change involved a reduction of income from 350l., to 120l. a year, and the loss of his garden, to which he was much attached.
 Its place was taken by the seashore, and many hundred sets of algæ prepared by his children under his direction were sold to raise a fund of 200l. in support of the church and schools.